SPECIAL PROJECTS

 STEADY GROWTH IN THE LATE 1990's

 A boom in wireless high-speed Internet access and wireless digital data transmissions was responsible for some of the unprecedented demand we experienced for microwave antenna and tower installations as well as for data transmitting systems in the high UHF band and in the microwave spectrum.
-This in turn led to some new designs for none-penetrating roof-top friction mounts for microwave antennas in the 2.4 GHZ range, 5.6-5.8 GHZ range and higher.
-Depending on the roof construction and space available, these new friction mounts were able to support towers to 30 feet and higher without roof-top penetration and offer a cost-effective alternative to an otherwise costly installation.
+This in turn led to some new designs for non-penetrating roof-top friction mounts for microwave antennas in the 2.4 GHZ range, 5.6-5.8 GHZ range and higher.
+Depending on the roof construction and space available, these new friction mounts were able to support towers to 30 feet and higher without roof-top penetration and offered a cost-effective alternative to an otherwise costly installation.
 Our friction mounts are designed for modular assembly and can be easily moved and transported to new locations.

 OPPOSITION TO COMMUNICATION TOWERS

-groups, apply for Site Plan amendments and represent your interest at hearings and committee meetings to facilitate the installation of new communication towers.
+You can now contract us to find you an existing tower, structure or building on which to co-locate your antennas, and we can also implement a site-rental agreement for you.
+We will lobby on your behalf, contacting Municipal councils, Planning Departments and special interest groups, apply for Site Plan amendments and represent your interest at hearings and committee meetings to facilitate the installation of new communication towers.
 Contact us at info@alpha-beta.ca for a site rental agreement at a location suitable for your communication requirements.

 We are also able to look after your broadcast licenses, obtain all necessary permits and install your towers, waveguides, antennas and transmitters/receivers or repeaters.
 For more information on these or other services, please contact us by phone at (613) 596-5880, by facsimile at (613) 596-3019 or via e-mail.

-Communications Group Inc.
+(C) 2021 Alpha-Beta Communications Group Inc.